SNHU-CS/CS-330/module05/mod5_tutorials.md

 static glm::vec2 gUVScale(5.0f, 5.0f);
 ```

-We pass this vector as a uniform, therefore in `URender` we add the following two lines
+We pass this vector as a uniform.
+Therefore in `URender` we add the following two lines.

 ```
 GLint UVScaleLoc = glGetUniformLocation(gProgramId, "uvScale");
 glUniform2fv(UVScaleLoc, 1, glm::value_ptr(gUVScale));
 ```

-And in the fragment shader, we multiply the texture coordinates by these two scale factors
+And in the fragment shader, we multiply the texture coordinates by the following two scale factors.

 ```
 in vec2 vertexTextureCoordinate;